gerpark/ftsim/docs/source/usage.rst

 with automode, or if 'auto Picking' was chosen from the menu, target and transport are handled automatically.

-When all tasks are picked the taskorder is closed and the Workstation is ready for another taskorder.
+After picking of all tasks the taskorder is closed and the `Workstation` is ready for another `Taskorder`.